-Finally, Cambodia’s most popular historic site is Angkor Wat it even on Cambodia’s national flag.
+Finally, Cambodia’s most popular historic site is Angkor Wat is even on Cambodia’s national flag.
 The country also has a dark history from the Khmer Rouge regime.
-Which during this time which millions of Cambodians were killed in what is known as the Killing Fields, and the prison Tuol Sleng became notorious for its history of mass killing.
+During this time millions of Cambodians were killed in what is known as the Killing Fields, and the prison Tuol Sleng became notorious for its history of mass killing.

 And that’s it for now!
 I’d love it if this post on what are the best historical sites in Cambodia was helpful to you.
 Let me know if you have any questions and let me know if there is more to add.